 One minute you’re breathing just fine and the next, you’re gasping for air.
 This sudden flare-up is typically the result of a reactive airway disease, which may or may not be asthma.
 Regardless of the diagnosis, all you know is that you’re having trouble breathing, and you want to breathe easier again.

-Dr. Cecil Yeung and our team here at Houston Sinus Surgery successfully treat breathing issues of all kinds, from nasal polyps to chronic sinusitis.
+Drs.
+Cecil Yeung and Marcus Hershey and our team here at Houston Sinus Surgery successfully treat breathing issues of all kinds, from nasal polyps to chronic sinusitis.
 With a reactive airway disorder like asthma, however, the treatments look a little different as we need to control the issue long-term, as well as be at the ready for a flare-up.

 The title of this section is a bit misleading as the term, “reactive airway disease,” is simply a description we use to label the bronchial spasms while we search for a diagnosis.
 In most cases, when we identify a reactive airway disorder, it’s likely a precursor to an asthma diagnosis, but not always.
 In less common cases, a reactive airway issue can arise when you inhale too many toxic fumes or as a result of chronic obstructive pulmonary disorder.